Advancements in heat exchangers revolutionize the poultry industry

 This spring, Avi-Air is working with an independent organization called the Natural Gas Technology Centre to gather and analyze data on gas savings.

 As mentioned earlier, Exacon also distributes the Recov-Aire heat exchanger, which has a smaller intake fan to help with heat recovery.
-Number of units depends on size of barn but its usually no more than two.
+The number of units depends on size of barn but its usually no more than two.
 “Installation is relatively easy depending how the customer wants incoming air brought in,” Relouw adds.
 “When the core is clean, it is very achievable to get 50 per cent efficiency and the units are very simple to operate.
 In very cold weather, frosting through the intakes can occur.
 In most cases, this can be managed depending how the exhaust and intake fans are assigned through the ventilation control.”

 Eco ACU (AgroSupply)